RasaHQ/rasa-train-test-gha/README.md

 ### Compare results with the base report

-It possible to compare results to the other report.
+It possible to compare results to the other report, the feature is useful for example to see that a model is better than before changes.
 The difference against the report that we compare to is included in brackets.

 ```yaml
 jobs: